 Sacramento Regional Retreat

-Our monastic-led Sacramento Regional Retreat is held yearly in the month of May at the beautiful Jesuit Retreat Center in Applegate, CA. The retreat is located about 45 minutes from Sacramento in the Sierra Nevada foothills.
+Our monastic-led Sacramento Regional Retreat will take place May 17-19 at the beautiful Jesuit Retreat Center in Applegate, CA. The retreat is located about 45 minutes from Sacramento in the Sierra Nevada foothills.
 We look forward to having you join us for the 2019 retreat.
-Registration, including an online registration and payment option, will open on March 1, 2019.
+Registration, including an online registration and payment option, opened on March 1, 2019.

 Answers to Frequently Asked Questions

 If you have never attended a Self-Realization Fellowship retreat, the following information will let you know what to expect: